helenoid/swissknife/docs/CONTRIBUTING.md

 ## Getting Started

-1. Make sure you've read the [Getting Started guide](./GETTING_STARTED.md) to set up your development environment.
+1. Make sure you've read the [Getting Started guide](./GETTING_STARTED.md) to understand our unified TypeScript architecture.
-2. Familiarize yourself with the project structure and coding conventions as outlined in the main [CLAUDE.md](../CLAUDE.md) file.
+2. Familiarize yourself with the domain-driven organization and project structure as outlined in the [UNIFIED_ARCHITECTURE.md](./UNIFIED_ARCHITECTURE.md) file.

 ## Development Workflow